Everything “U” Need to Know About Rack Units in Colocation Data Center Racks

 When creating rackmount equipment, manufacturers rely on this standardized measurement as to determine s how many RUs the equipment in their server racks require.

 Colocation data centers also make use of standard rack sizes, just like they have standard colocation server sizes.
-These server racks are secure metal frames that provide storage for servers.
+These server racks (data center racks) are secure metal frames that provide storage for servers.

 Server racks have three options: